 Chimney stacks

-Repair category 3
+Repair category 2

-Notes Weathering was noted to the external chimney stacks along with defective render and cracked and eroded stone.
-The chimneys are a possible source of internal water ingress.
-Repairs will be required in the short term.
+Notes Weathering was noted to external chimney stacks along with cracked render and flashing finishes.
+The chimneys are a possible source of water ingress.
+Patch repair and regular ongoing maintenance should be anticipated.

-Roofing inclu Roofing including roof space Repair category 2 Notes There was evidence of corroding roof nails within the roof void along with loose and broken roof slates, lifted ridging and corroded ridge clips externally.
-This would suggest that roof coverings require upgrading and at least a degree of regular ongoing maintenance and possible replacement/overhaul.
-The advice of a reputable roofing contractor should be obtained prior to purchase.
-There is a flat roof over the dormer projections.
-It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance and eventual replacement.
+Roofing including roof space Repair category 2 Notes A number of loose and broken roof slates were visible along with pockets of moss growth and corroded ridge clips and skylights.
+Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
+More extensive overhaul work may be required in future.
+There is a flat roof over the rear extension.
+It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance.
 There was evidence of condensation within the roof void and improved ventilation is recommended.